Mums & Bubs Pilates, Adelaide

 Book In A 30minute 1:1 Introduction Appointment

 This appointment is with a physio.
 It is a chance for you to chat to her about your situation and learn more about Mums & Bubs Classes how can help you.

 1. Learn about your pelvic floor and what you can do get it stronger again

 2. Have your abdominal separation assessed and how you can reduce yours

 3. Have the chance to ask your physio about any pain, injuries, or niggles that are bothering you and if there is anything you can do to help

 It is okay if you’re new to exercise and feel unfit, or if you have had an active pregnancy and just want some guidance.

-We have helped many mums return to fitness, and taught them some tricks and exercises to help with all things from feeding posture, pram height and caring for their new baby.
+We have helped many mums return to fitness, and taught them some tricks and exercises to help with all things from feeding posture, pram height and caring for themselves with their new baby.

 Mums & Bubs Pilates Class Timetable

 I have urinary incontinence.
 Is it okay to start Mum & Bubs Classes?